-Jamie Foxx still hospitalized after 'medical complication': What we know so far
+Jamie Foxx is reportedly 'stable' and 'recovering': What we know about his 'medical complication'

 "I know he's doing so much better because I'm actually about to do something special for him, and doing him a favor," Cannon says.
 "I can't really say what it is, but it'll be out there soon.
 I was reluctant to go all the way there, and even talk about it, but he gave me the blessing, so it's a beautiful thing.
 He's awake.
 They say he's alert, so, we love it."

 May 3: Foxx remains hospitalized, TMZ reports, as his close ones continue to keep private exactly what's going on.
-However, sources ask everyone to keep the beloved actor in their prayers.
+However, sources ask everyone to keep the actor in their prayers.

-Note: This story was originally published on May 3, 2023 at 1:21 p.m.
-ET and has been updated to include new information.
+May 4: Natasha Blasick, Foxx's costar in the movie All-Star Weekend, tells ET that she's been assured by a close friend of Foxx that the actor is "recovering."

+May 5: Citing unnamed sources close to Foxx, People reports that he's "stable and not in a life-threatening situation now."